Huskyeder/stackato-doc/user/reference/client-ref.rst

 	    Path of the directory holding the application files to push.
 	    Defaults to the current working directory.

+        --routes

+		Delete exclusive routes with the application.
+		Done by default.

         --space

 	    The once-off space to use for the current operation, specified